dol-lab/secure-file/readme.md

 }
 ```

-Now write a plugin and customize your access-rules.
+Now write a plugin and customize your access-rules (this has the full WordPress context and is only loaded, if the user does not have access).

 ``` php
 add_filter( 'secure_file_cookie', 'my_file_security', 10, 4 );